 Prime is really an incredible service that offers all sorts of benefits.
 For a modest subscription fee you get all of the things mentioned above thrown in.
 It's cheap, useful and even if you just use next day, or evening delivery a handful of times it's arguably worth it.

-Factor in the amazing Amazon Video, and you find yourself with a proposition that's nearly impossible to turn down.
+Factor in Prime Video, and you find yourself with a proposition that's nearly impossible to turn down.
 It costs less over a year than Netflix, and you get a lot more for your money.
-That's not to say you shouldn't subscribe to Netflix too, because that service is remarkable for the modest monthly cost as well.